Ridhwana/rails/guides/source/caching_with_rails.md

 #### Managing Dependencies

-When using fragment caching, you need to define the template dependencies so Rails can correctly invalidate cached fragments.
-Rails is clever enough to handle common cases, but when you render templates from helpers or use non-standard rendering calls, you may need to declare dependencies explicitly.
+When using fragment caching, you need to define template dependencies so Rails can invalidate cached fragments correctly.
+Rails can infer many common cases, but when rendering happens in helpers or through less direct `render` calls, you may need to declare dependencies explicitly.

 ##### Implicit Dependencies